 Activities to support emotional regulation and coping skills can come in many forms.
+In this resource, you will find specific activities to add to a zones of regulation toolbox, so that monitoring and maintaining a functional level of regulation is possible in any situation.
 There are zones of regulation posters, worksheets, self-regulation checks, zones of regulation games, and even cootie catchers.
 All of these regulation tools are strategies to help kids become more aware of their self in order to function.
 Let’s break it down further…

 What is self-regulation?

 Well, let’s break it down.
-Self means you or me.
-Regulation means the process of being in control or to have management.
-So, add these two terms together and you get, self-regulation which means you or me being in control and having management of ourselves.
+“Self” means you or me.
+“Regulation” means the process of being in control or to have management.
+So, add these two terms together and you get “self-regulation”.
+Self-regulation means you or me being in control and having management of ourselves.

 Self-regulation is a skill that many children have a difficult time learning and achieving without help.
 In a given day, a child (and an adult) encounters multiple situations and circumstances that require an awareness of self and others as well as the ability to have or gain self-control.

 Generally speaking, a child should achieve an optimal level of self-awareness and mindfulness to identify their inner feelings and emotions and be ready to regulate themselves when the time comes.
 They need to learn strategies and techniques that work for them to assist them in leaving a less optimal level in order to get back to a “ready-to-go” level of regulation.

 Here are more mindfulness activities that kids can use in their Zones of Regulation Toolbox.

 There are many different programs that offer self-regulation curriculum.
 These are regulation programs and interventions that can assist a child (and adult) to learn the skills necessary to achieve emotional regulation fit for every situation, circumstance, and environment.

 Amazon affiliate links are included below.